aollerval/FinanceTracker/README.md

 # FinanceTracker
 Finance app idea.
-Will be uspdating in the features later.
+Will be updating in the features later.